Sapphire Quality Factors

 In Sri Lankan sapphires, the color is often concentrated close to the surface of the crystal.
 If a cutter can orient the culet within the concentrated area of color, the stone will appear entirely blue in the face-up position.

-Pleochroism is different colors in different crystal directions.
+Pleochroism refers to different bodycolors in different crystal viewing directions.
 Blue sapphires often have greenish blue and violetish blue pleochroism.
 It’s most desirable to orient the cut so the stone shows the violetish blue color when it is set in jewelry.

 Star corundum must be cut as a cabochon to display asterism.
 A finished stone’s attractiveness depends on the star’s orientation and the cabochon’s symmetry, proportions, and finish.